807.13(b) Mark in §66(a) Application Cannot be Amended

 [T]here is no provision for a mark that is recorded in the International Register to be amended in any way, either on renewal or at any other time.
 If the holder wishes to protect the mark in a form which differs, even slightly, from the mark as recorded, he must file a new international application.
 This is true even if the mark has been allowed to be changed in the basic application, the registration resulting from the basic application or the basic registration, as the case may be....

-Exception: Non-material informational matter that appears on the international registration, such as net weight or contents, or the federal registration notice, may be omitted or deleted from the drawing.
+Exceptions: Non-material informational matter that appears on the international registration, such as net weight or contents, or the federal registration notice, may be omitted or deleted from the drawing.
+Additionally, in limited circumstances, a standard character claim may be added to a §66(a) application.
+See TMEP §807.03(h).

-However, the applicant must comply with United States requirements regarding drawings and descriptions of the mark.
+However, the applicant must comply with U. S. requirements regarding drawings and descriptions of the mark.
 TMEP §1904.02(k).

 Similarly, after registration, a registrant generally cannot amend under §7 of the Trademark Act a mark in a registered extension of protection, except to add a standard character claim if the registered mark complies with the requirements of 37 C.F.R. §2.52(a)(1)–(5).
 TMEP §1609.02.
 See TMEP §1609.01(a) regarding additional, limited amendments permitted in a registered extension of protection.